SpreeHertz/Sandmine.js/README.md

 * Kills a mob when in a particular radius.
 * Looks at nearest player.
-* Pathfinds the player and gets as close as possible if a player says "`follow me`" and stops if you say "`stop`".
+* Pathfinds the player and gets as close as possible if a player says "`follow me`" and stops with "`stop`".
-* PvP you if you say "`fight me`" and stops if you say "`stop`".
+* Indulges in PvP with the player if one types  "`fight me`" and stops with "`stop`".
-* Bow fights you.
-* View what your bot is doing in your browser

-## Credits
-This bot is made possible with [mineflayer](https://github.com/prismarinejs/mineflayer) and its other packages.

-## License
-This project is licensed under the **GPL General Public License v3.0.** See the LICENSE file for details.

 ## Changelogs